For this chapter you’ll need the following file, which is available for download here: san_francisco_suicide_2003_2017.csv.

 bins = number_of_bins where “number_of_bins” is a number we select.

 bins essentially says how large or small we want each cluster of events to be.
 A smaller value for

 bins says we want more events clustered together, making larger bins.
 A larger value for bins has each bin be smaller on the map and capture fewer events.
-This will become more clear with examples.
+This will become clearer with examples.